docsforadobe/after-effects-expression-reference/docs/objects/markerkey.md

 #### Description

 Setting for cue point type in marker dialog box.

-True for Event; false for Navigation.
+`true` for Event; `false` for Navigation.

 #### Type